saptab/DucView/README.md

 DUCView is an annotation tool that has had two uses: the creation of pyramids from model summaries, and the annotation of peer summaries against an existing pyramid.

 To start creating a new pyramid, select File > Pyramid > New.
-Select either a folder containing text files, or a single text file.
+Select either a single text file with several model summaries, or a folder containing several text files with one model summary in each file.
 - Folder was selected: DucView will identify any text file within the selected folder as a model summary and concatenate the files into a single file for you.
 - File was selected: The file must contain model summaries delimited by a common symbol, and it must be identified in Options > Document Header RegEx so DucView knows how many summaries are there.